This article aims to help you improve your emotional well-being, eliminate spiritual disharmony, and heal your mind, body, and spirit.

 How Your Past Affects Your Future

 Thoughts and memories of our past affect how we live today and how happy or sad we are.
-If we were not satisfied with our past, one would think we would be motivated to change our lives for a better future.
-However, if we are not aware of how our past affects us, we may be stuck in a never-ending “life theme” that is not what we want.
+One would think if we were not satisfied with our past, we would be motivated to change our lives for a better future.
+However, if we are unaware of how our past affects us, we may be stuck in a never-ending “life theme” that is not what we want.

 I think that anyone who is unhappy with their past would have no desire to repeat it.
 So why allow the unfavorable events to keep reoccurring?